Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 text_analytics_client = TextAnalyticsClient(endpoint, credential)

 documents = [
-    "Microsoft was founded by Bill Gates and Paul Allen.", "Easter Island, a Chilean territory, is a remote volcanic island in Polynesia."
+    "Microsoft was founded by Bill Gates and Paul Allen.
+Its headquarters are located in Redmond.", "Easter Island, a Chilean territory, is a remote volcanic island in Polynesia."
 ]